TShentu/MyTestRepo/apps/README.md

 ### Brief Process

 1. Test your application on Terminus,  create the TAC according to guideline.
 2. Fork this repository.
 Add your application's TAC.
-Create a PR to `beclab:main`.
+Create a PR to `beclab/apps:main`.
 3. Wait for GitBot to check your PR.
 If needed, modify PR until it passes.
 4. Once the PR is merged, your application is ready to launch.